Kiri Allan to resign from all portfolios following arrest

 Allan was involved in a crash on Evans Bay Parade shortly after 9pm last night.
-She was taken into police custody and charged with reckless driving and resisting arrest.
+She was taken into police custody and charged with careless driving and resisting arrest.

 She also returned a breath test over the legal limit but at a level considered an infringement offence.
 Police have not pressed charges in relation to that.